-Lung cancer is still the leading cause of death from malignancies in both men and women around the globe, killing more than one million people every year.
-Extensive epidemiological data clearly links cigarette smoking with lung cancer, mostly due to pervasive carcinogens present in cigarette smoke that are able to cause mutation in critical growth control genes (together with a plethora of concomitant harmful effects).
+Lung cancer is still the leading cause of death in both men and women around the world, killing more than one million people every year.
+Extensive epidemiological data clearly links cigarette smoking with lung cancer, mostly due to the presence of cancer-causing chemicals called carcinogens that are present in present in cigarette smoke.

 Cigarette smoke is a complex, reactive and dynamic mixture containing approximately five thousand chemicals, which arguably makes it the most important source of toxic chemical exposure in humans.
 A large amount of studies on carcinogenesis caused by cigarette smoke and its constituents give a firm base for understanding the underlying mechanisms of lung carcinogenesis in humans.